dohoonk/Tutor-Quality-Scoring-System/docs/tasks.md

 - [x] Set up RSpec for testing
 - [x] Create Tutor model (TDD: write test → see fail → build model → see pass)
 - [x] Create Student model (TDD: write test → see fail → build model → see pass)
-- [ ] Create Session model with fields:
+- [ ] Create Session model (TDD: write test → see fail → build model → see pass) with fields:
   - [ ] scheduled_start_at
   - [ ] actual_start_at
   - [ ] scheduled_end_at